 One potential response is that we should let the legal system do its job.
 This defense might carry some weight if we had a perfect legal system, but it is no surprise that rich and powerful sportspeople sometimes avoid appropriate legal sanctions.
-When Ben Roethlisberger faced allegations of sexual assault, the officer who originally responded had earlier posed for a photo with Roethlisberger and arguably did not treat her allegations with the seriousness we might expect – some witnesses claim that the officer was clearly on Roethlisberger’s side.
+When Ben Roethlisberger faced allegations of sexual assault, the responding officer had earlier posed for a photo with Roethlisberger and arguably did not treat is accuser’s allegations with the seriousness we might expect – some witnesses claim that the officer was clearly on Roethlisberger’s side.

 Further, there are issues with the standards of proof used in the legal realm.
 You need to show beyond a reasonable doubt that a crime has been committed.
 But in the moral realm, we might accept that there is a reasonable doubt over whether somebody has committed an offense while still thinking it is very likely they have done it – and wanting to distance ourselves from them as much as possible.
 You might not want to hang out with a former friend plausibly accused of murder who gets off on a technicality.
 We cannot rely solely on the legal system in making our moral judgments.